Genaios/TextMachina/docs/source/installation.md

 pip install text_machina[all]
 ```

-or just with specific dependencies for an specific LLM provider or development dependencies (see [setup.py](setup.py)):
+or just with specific dependencies for an specific LLM provider or development dependencies (see :doc: setup.py)):

 ```bash
 pip install text_machina[anthropic,dev]